patisankar/ruby/README.md

 # Ruby & Ruby on Rails Blogs (Senior / Production-Focused)
+I’ve worked with Rails in production systems, particularly around RESTful APIs, ActiveRecord modeling, and background jobs.
+I’m comfortable with the conventions-over-configuration philosophy, and I understand common pitfalls like N+1 queries, callback overuse, and fat models.

+What I appreciate about Rails is delivery velocity.
+In the right context, it enables rapid iteration, which is critical in acquisition-focused products."
 ## Tier 1: Must-Read Ruby & Rails Blogs

 ### Ruby on Rails (Official)